-As the days get shorter our thoughts typically turn to skipping the salads and hunkering down with a bowl of something warm.
-Often, given the weather, exercise is sacrificed for warm nights spent indoors on the couch.
+As the days get shorter, our thoughts typically turn to hunkering down with a bowl of something warm rather than a salad.
+Often, exercise is sacrificed for nights spent indoors on the couch.

 Here, Rob Hobson, nutritionist and co-author of The Detox Kitchen Bible cookbook, outlines the exercise and diet tweaks to make now to keep you well through winter.